Pailla-Pramod/Cardiovascular-Disease-Detection/README.md

-Cardiovascular Disease or coronary illness is one of the significant dangerous infections in the entire world.
-It is also the major cause for significant number of deaths.
-So, proper and timely diagnosis treatment of such diseases is necessary.
-It Requires a system that can predict with precise accuracy and reliability.
-Intensive research is carried out by our team members using diverse machine learning algorithms to forecast the heart disease taking different datasets which consists of different attributes that result in heart attack.
-We analyzed the dataset collected from Kaggle which consists of attributes related to heart disease such as age, gender, blood pressure, cholesterol and so on.
+Cardiovascular Disease (CVD) is one of the leading causes of death worldwide.
+Recognizing the importance of timely and accurate diagnosis, I embarked on a project to develop a system that predicts CVD with high precision and reliability.
+To achieve this, I conducted intensive research and employed various machine learning algorithms to forecast heart disease using diverse datasets.
+The project involved analyzing a dataset from Kaggle, which included attributes related to heart disease such as age, gender, blood pressure, and cholesterol levels.
+I utilized six classification algorithms to predict cardiovascular disease:

+Support Vector Machine (SVM)

+Logistic Regression

+K-Nearest Neighbor (KNN)

+Naive Bayes

+Random Forest

+Decision Tree

- We employ six classification algorithms to predict cardiovascular disease.
-Models are trained using a publicly available dataset of cardiovascular disease cases. we proposed an efficient and accurate system to diagnosis heart disease and the system is based on machine learning techniques.
-The system is developed based on classification algorithms includes Support vector machine, Logistic regression, K nearest neighbor, Naïve bays, Random Forest, and Decision tree while standard features selection algorithms have been used such as Relief, Minimal redundancy maximal relevance, least absolute shrinkage selection operator and Local learning for removing irrelevant and redundant features.
+For this project, I trained the models using a publicly available dataset of cardiovascular disease cases.
+The primary goal was to develop an efficient and accurate system for diagnosing heart disease.
+To enhance the model's performance, I implemented several feature selection algorithms, including Relief, Minimal Redundancy Maximal Relevance (mRMR), Least Absolute Shrinkage and Selection Operator (LASSO), and Local Learning, to remove irrelevant and redundant features.

+This project demonstrated my ability to apply machine learning techniques to real-world problems and develop solutions that can potentially save lives by enabling early detection and treatment of cardiovascular diseases.